Israeli settlements amount to war crime - U.N. rights expert | Law-Order

 Israeli settlements amount to war crime - U.N. rights expert

-Israeli settlements in the West Bank amount to a war crime, a U.N. human rights investigator said on Friday, calling on countries to make clear to Israel that its "illegal occupation" cannot be cost-free.
+Israeli settlements in east Jerusalem and the West Bank amount to a war crime, a U.N. human rights investigator said on Friday, calling on countries to inflict a cost on Israel for its "illegal occupation".

-Michael Lynk, U.N. special rapporteur on human rights in the occupied Palestinian territories, was addressing a session of the U.N.
-Human Rights Council in Geneva, boycotted by Israel which does not recognise his mandate or cooperate with him.
+Israeli settlements in east Jerusalem and the West Bank amount to a war crime, a U.N. human rights investigator said on Friday, calling on countries to inflict a cost on Israel for its "illegal occupation".
+Michael Lynk, U.N. special rapporteur on human rights in the occupied Palestinian territory, was addressing a session of the U.N.
+Human Rights Council, boycotted by Israel which does not recognise his mandate or cooperate with him.

+"I conclude that the Israeli settlements do amount to a war crime," Lynk said.
+He said the settlements violate an absolute ban on an occupying power transferring part of its civilian population into an occupied territory, thereby meeting the definition of a war crime under the Rome Statute founding the International Criminal Court (ICC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)